scikit-beam/scikit-beam/doc/development/workflow/git_edit_workflow_examples.rst

 One could imagine two different desirable outcomes here:

 + ``len(scalar_coordinate)`` behaves just like ``len(scalar_angle)``, raising
-  a `~.exceptions.TypeError` for a scalar coordinate.
+  a `TypeError` for a scalar coordinate.
 + ``len(scalar_coordinate)`` returns 1 since there is one coordinate.

 If you encounter a case like this and are not sure what to do, ask.
 The best